 (14) "One-component coating" means a coating that is ready for application as it comes out of its container to form a dry film.
 A thinner, necessary to reduce the viscosity, is not considered a component.

-(b) This Rule applies to miscellaneous metal and plastic parts surface coating units whose volatile organic compounds emissions exceed the threshold established in Paragraph (b) of Rule .0902 of this Section for coating and related cleaning activities of the following types of products:
+(b) This Rule applies to miscellaneous metal and plastic parts surface coating units whose volatile organic compounds emissions exceed the threshold established in 15A NCAC 02D .0902(b) for coating and related cleaning activities of the following types of products:

 (1) fabricated metal products, molded plastic parts, small and large farm machinery, commercial and industrial machinery and equipment;